ATM Machine Security Plan can help families avoid the risk of armed robbery.

 Get a list of ATM locations from your bank and keep it in your car.
 Choose an ATM that looks and ‘feels’ safer, even if it is a couple of miles out of the way.
 Try and limit your use to daylight hours.
 When you drive up to an ATM location, scan the area for any suspicious persons.
 If you see anyone suspicious standing nearby or sitting alone in a car, don’t hesitate to drive away.

 When you approach a bank ATM on foot be prepared and have your access card ready.
-After inserting your card and your PIN number keep aware who is nearby.
+After inserting your card and your PIN number keep aware of who is nearby.
 If anyone suspicious or seemingly dangerous approaches terminate your transaction and leave immediately, even if it means leaving your ATM card in the machine.
 When you receive cash from the machine don’t openly count it…put it away immediately, extract your card, and walk away.

 If you use your vehicle at a bank drive-thru ATM machine the same rules apply.
 Make sure there are no obvious hiding places or suspicious persons loitering in the area.
 If there are, listen to your gut instinct and drive away.
 Keep the car in gear, doors locked, with your foot firmly on the brake, while using the ATM machine.
 Keep a close eye on your rear and side-view mirrors during the transaction.

 Robbers almost always approach from the rear on the driver’s side.
 If you see anyone approaching, drive off even if it means leaving your ATM card behind.
 You can always retrieve it later or cancel the card.
 If you are confronted by an armed robber, just give up your money without argument.
 The cash is not worth serious injury or death.